xpqz/dyalog-docs/dotnet-interface/docs/wpf/temperature-converter/using-xaml.md

 </Window>
 ```

-This extract of XAML defines a Window control; a top-level window that is equivalent to a Dyalog APL GUI Form.
+This extract of XAML defines a Window control; a top-level window that is equivalent to a Dyalog GUI Form.

 The *xmlns* attributes define the XML namespaces (effectively the vocabulary of the xml scheme) and are mandatory in an XAML document.